UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Mobile trading apps

-Fidelity’s mobile app is very basic compared to other platforms with more comprehensive mobile apps.
-The app basically lets you manage your investments, create a watch list and buy and sell investments.
-In my testing, I couldn’t ‘discover’ investments or get investment inspiration, which means you should have a firm idea of what you want to buy before making a trade.
+Fidelity’s mobile app is very basic compared to other platforms with more comprehensive mobile apps and loading times are slow.
+The app basically only lets you manage your investments, create a watch list, and buy or sell investments.
+In my testing, I couldn’t ‘discover’ investments or get investment inspiration, which means you should have a firm idea of what you want to buy before opening the app to make a trade.

-That last is tricky, unfortunately, as there appears to be no news, guides or research material easily accessible on the app.
-However, Fidelity offers good charting tools through the app, including the ability to compare stocks and indices and to add events such as earnings announcements.
-Not many platforms offer these features on their mobile apps.
+Finding investment ideas is tricky, unfortunately, as there appears to be no news, guides, or research material easily accessible on the app.
+However, Fidelity does offer good charting tools through the app, including the ability to compare stocks and indices and to add events such as earnings announcements.
+Not many traditional platforms offer these features on their mobile apps.

 Tap for a demo of Fidelity's U.K. trading app.